jorgebaptista/advent-of-code/source/2018/README.md

 # 2018 Solutions

 List of solutions using different programming languages for the Advent of Code 2018.

 You can check the official Avent of Code 2018 event [here](https://adventofcode.com/2018).

 <hr>

-## Navigate to Year:
+## Navigate to Year

 * [2018](../2018)

 <hr>

-## Navigate to day:
+## Navigate to day

 * [1](day_01)
 * [2](day_02)
 * [3](day_03)